yari61/otus-patterns-adapter-p2/README.md

 # Project description
 ## Goal
-The main goal of this program is to generate two matrices, dump them to a file and summarize these matrices with p1 using the adapter object.
+The main goal of this program is to generate two matrices, dump them to a file and summarize these matrices with the p1 program using the adapter object.
 ## Adapter
 Adapter object is stored in ```matrix_gen.operations.summarize```.
-It calls p1 program, which is installed in current python environment as a dependency of p2 program, as a subprocess.
+It calls the p1 program, which is installed in current python environment as a dependency of the p2 program, as a subprocess.